 The supporting questions highlight more substantial and detailed information that would improve the quality of the reporting company's response to the overarching question.
 Each company can assess how many of these supporting questions it can answer, and to what extent.
 Companies should be able, over time, to address these questions more fully and deeply, thereby providing more robust reporting overall.

 The following figure illustrates how the overarching questions from this Framework compare to the key elements of the corporate responsibility to respect human rights.
+Relationship of the Reporting Framework to the key elements of the Guiding Principles

 POLICY COMMITMENT